akamai/terraform-provider-akamai/docs/resources/match_target.md

 * `version` - (Required) The version number of the security configuration to use.

-* `json` - The name of a JSON file containing one or more match target definitions.
+* `json` - The name of a JSON file containing one or more match target definitions ([format](https://developer.akamai.com/api/cloud_security/application_security/v1.html#postmatchtargets)).
 If not specified, the match target must be specified using the additional parameters listed below.

   * `type`
   * `is_negative_path_match`